ashleyd480/noob-algorithm-code-practice/my-leetcode/35-search-insert-position.md

 4. Hold up!
 So our `left` and `right` were equal in step 2 and 3.
 So we can't go any further right?
 That's because the while loop is only for when `left <= right`.
 So.. we return `left` or index 4.

+Step 4 shows you why we return `left`.
+That is because if we've searched all the searchable area- which means `left` and `right` and the `middle` would be on the same number.
+If that number is not the target:
+- If the `middle` we are on (or number we are on is less than the target), then the updated value of `left` before the loop exits is where the number should be inserted.
+- Conversely, if `nums[middle] > target`, `right` is moved to the left with `middle = 1`.
+However, left does not move back (still staying at the same point as nums[middle] which is greater than the target), ensuring left always points to the insertion point.

 ---